tzuchiangshen/msp430_code/fabooh/readme.md

 for TI's CCS and msp430-gcc made writing code that would run in both environments painful enough that most people didn't bother with msp430-gcc.
 The majority of msp430 developers were using CCS for their projects and code samples.
-I used CCS for a while but still I wanted someting better, something free with no code size limits.
+I used CCS for a while but still I wanted something better, something free with no code size limits.

 I also really wanted a simple to use API.
 I wanted to be able to share my code and to use other peoples code.
 I liked the idea of the Arduino API but the implemention isn't really focused